ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 ## Creating a Set

 You've created your module representing a set of strings, but now you actually want to create an instance of a set of strings.
-So how do we go about doing this?
-Well, you could search through the documentation for the original `Set` functor to try and find what function or value you should use to do this, but this is an excellent opportunity to practice reading the type signatures and inferring the answer from them.
+To do this, you could search through the documentation for the original `Set` functor to try and find what function or value to use.
+Alternatively, this is an excellent opportunity to practice reading the type signatures and inferring the answer from them.

 You want to create a new set (as opposed to modifying an existing set).
 So you should